meldissa/p5-scribblebox/README.md

 ## Web Marketing & Business <a name="web-marketing-business"></a>

 As part of web marketing a Facebook page was created for ScribbleBox.

 Please note, I have utilised the Code Institute template to create a mock Facebook page.

 ![](docs/images/facebook-page.png)

-The business model for ScribbleBox is B2C (Business to Customer).
+The business model for ScribbleBox is B2C (Business to Consumer).
 As the target audience are regular customers who would access the website to make a purchase, the website has been designed to allow ease of access to view and search products as well as to add items to the bag and checkout with minimal steps to ensure that the customer goes through with the purchase.

 There are also additional incentives added for free delivery if spending above a certain threshold to encourage the customer to purchase more items.
 The website also has newsletter marketing with promotional offers and discounts to entice the customer to sign up and be a returning customer.

 Overall, given the business model the website has been kept as simple as possible to allow ease of navigation for the customer to ensure they commit with the purchase.

 ## Technologies Used <a name="tech-used"></a>